BA 2011, International Studies, Asia Area Focus

 China study abroad Summer 2009

 Anna Williams was an anthropology major who studied Chinese language during her senior year and graduated in 2009.
 The summer after graduation she participated in the China study abroad program offered at UNC and learned a great deal about Chinese language and culture, and also about herself.
-Anna is now the administrative assistant for the Modern Languages Department here at UNC.
+Anna is now the administrative assistant for the World Languages and Cultures Department here at UNC.